triphant/EclosionDetector/README.md

 You can also define the range of frames (`idx_min` and `idx_max`) where eclosion events should be detected.

+For each pupa the mean, median and mode grey values are calculated at every frame.
+By setting `diff_method` you select which method you want to apply to detect eclosion events.

-The difference in brightness for an eclosion event is defined in `diff_hatch`.
+The difference theshold in grey value for an eclosion event to be recognized is defined in `diff_hatch`.

-`save_csv()`
+With `check_error = True` you can try to identify and exclude invalid eclosion events (e.g. flies walking over pupae)

-The time (frame) for each eclosion event and the position of the pupa are recorded and can be exported as a csv file for further analysis.
+The time (frame) for each eclosion event and the position of the pupa are recorded and can be exported with `save_csv()` as a csv file for further analysis.

-`create_mosaik()`
-The script can create a mosaik of frames just before and after the eclosion.
-This can be used for quality control and to exclude detections.
+The script can create a mosaic of frames just before and after the eclosion events with `create_mosaic()`.
+This is useful for quality control and to exclude detections.
+You set the number of frames before and after the event by `timewindow_hatch`, `mosaic_size` defines the width and height of a single tile in the mosaic.

 ![Eclosion events](docs/eclosion.gif)